spontoreau/PowerBI.Api.Client/README.md

 </configuration>
 ```

-Client is now ready.
-It's simple to use, call the **Do** method of **PowerBIClient** class to define an action which uses an authenticated instance.
+The client is now ready.
+It's easy to use, call the **Do** method of **PowerBIClient** class to define an action which uses an authenticated instance.

 ```csharp
 PowerBIClient.Do(api => {